Biography of Minnesota Attorney General

 At the State Capitol, Lori has shepherded into law numerous legal reforms.
 Her office drafted and helped secure the enactment of a nationally-recognized predatory mortgage lending law (called one of the top 10 policies in America), as well as laws to protect kids from cyberbullies and online predators, to give prosecutors more tools to go after sex offenders, to protect victims of domestic abuse, and to give members of the military more consumer protections when deployed to active duty.

 From 2003 to 2006, Lori served as Solicitor General for the State of Minnesota.
 From 1999 to 2002, she served as Deputy Attorney General.
 Prior to that, Lori was an attorney in private practice.
+In 2004, she was appointed to the Consumer Advisory Council of the Federal Reserve Board of Governors in Washington, D.C., was elevated to Vice Chair in 2005, and was appointed as Chair of the Federal Reserve Board Consumer Advisory Council in 2006.
 Lori graduated magna cum laude from William Mitchell College of Law and with distinction from the University of Wisconsin-Madison, whose School of Journalism gave Lori the Distinguished Service Award in 2014.
 She and her husband live in Eagan.